jialuechen/statsmaker/README.md

 </div>

-StatsMaker is a powerful Python library designed for market microstructure modeling, statistical analysis, and trading strategy development.
+Statsmaker is a powerful Python library designed for market microstructure modeling, statistical analysis, and trading strategy development.
 It combines probabilistic programming, machine learning, and financial market microstructure theory to provide a comprehensive toolkit for researchers and traders.

 ## Features